kwright76/Visualizations/Individual_Project-First_Version.md

 I came up with this visualization by taking into account what Professor Schermann said about using other data to point out key insights in the data.
 What I found was a similar data source that had redlight camera information in the city of Chicago.
 From there I was not interested in what the redlight data told me about redlights, rather I was interrested in how the redlight data could magnify or attribute my speed camera data.
 By having the ability to point out monthly trends in the data I compared them together to show a correlation between speeding cars that also run red lights.

 ### Roadmap Of Aspect One
-Include a corelation aspect to show the similarity.
+Include a correlation aspect to show the similarity.

 ## Aspect #2
 ![alt text](https://github.com/kwright76/Visualizations/blob/master/first-phase_2.JPG)